Definition of Paronomasia

 Hamlet: [aside] “A little more than kin, and less than kind … Not so, my lord, I am too much in the sun.”

 Here, Hamlet is distressed that his mother married his uncle, which is not allowed in Christianity.
 The word “kind” is used as a short form of kindred.
 Shakespeare plays with the meaning of this word “kind.”

 Function of Paronomasia

-Paronomasia gives thoughtful meanings to literary texts aside from providing humorous and witty comments.
-Through paronomasia, the writers demonstrate the shrewdness of characters and their own ingenuity by playing with the words.
-Besides, in literary works, paronomasia functions as a purposeful effort of the writers to provide a source of comic relief to show their artistic ability.
-Being a source of fun, paronomasia is used in comedy theaters and jokes give humorous meanings to perplexing stories.
+Paronomasia gives thoughtful meanings to literary texts, aside from providing humorous and witty comments.
+Through paronomasia, writers demonstrate the shrewdness of characters, and their own ingenuity by playing with the words.
+Besides, in literary works, paronomasia functions as a purposeful efforts to provide a source of comic relief, and to show their artistic ability.
+Being a source of fun, paronomasia is used in comedy theaters, and jokes give humorous meanings to perplexing stories.
 Also, it is found in limerick forms of poetry.